GrieferAtWork/KOSmk1/README.md

 ### <b>KOS (Hooby) Operating System & Kernel</b> ###

-Like others of its kind, KOS is a home-made operating system build around the idea of sandboxing.
+Like others of its kind, KOS (<i>pronounced chaos</i>) is a home-made operating system build around the idea of sandboxing.

 Following a strict permission tree while implementing as many Posix standards as possible, KOS is designed around the idea that a process inherits its parents permissions upon creation and is only capable of taking away its own permissions: